 The product life cycle is a mere forecast and depends upon the prospective sales estimate.
 It has various other limitations which are as follows:

 - Varying Market Conditions: The market conditions vary from place to place, and the same product life cycle may not be suitable for every market.

-- Inapplicable to Every Product: Some services like mobile network and computer softwares keep on frequently updating from time to time, and it does not mean that the brand gets obsolete.
+- Inapplicable to Every Product: Some services like mobile network and computer software, keep on frequently updating from time to time.
+However, it does not mean that the brand gets obsolete.

-- Fluctuation in Sales Data: There is fluctuation or in the sales data which is essential for the product life cycle, thus making it difficult for the company to predict such information to plot PLC curve.
+- Fluctuation in Sales Data: Variation in the sales data is essential for the product life cycle.
+But it is difficult for the company to predict such information to plot the PLC curve.

-- Effect of Other Elements: The analysis of the product life cycle is also affected by the various element of the 4 Ps of marketing including the product itself, price, place and promotion.
+- Effect of Other Elements: The analysis of the product life cycle is also affected by the various elements of the 4 Ps of the marketing mix, including the product itself, price, place and promotion.